The Power Plant

 The layout of the power plant, and each of its key areas, are described below.

-- Woodchip Storage Building: The Woodchip Storage Building will store the woodchip prior to being transferred by conveyor to the Power Island.
+- Woodchip Storage Building: The Woodchip Storage Building stores the woodchip prior to being transferred by conveyor to the Power Island.
 The Woodchip Storage Building can hold enough woodchip to fuel the Plant for around four days operation, although the actual quantity of fuel stored will fluctuate from day to day.

 - Ecological Habitat Areas: Ecological Habitat Areas will be developed by TGP to promote habitat creation and diversity.
-A range of habitat and landscaping features will be developed including planting of native, ornamental and nectar-rich trees and shrubs, and the establishment of bird boxes, bat boxes, a bat shelter, and reptile shelters.
+A range of habitat and landscaping features will be developed including planting of native, ornamental and nectar-rich trees and shrubs and the establishment of bird boxes, bat boxes, a bat shelter and reptile shelters.